About Financial Aid

 - have a high school diploma or General Education Development (GED) Certificate, pass a test approved by the U.S. Department of Education, or meet other standards established by your state and approved by the U.S. Department of Education.
 (Students who have been home schooled should contact the Financial Aid Office for guidance.)

-- be enrolled or accepted for enrollment as a regular student working towards a degree or certificate in an eligible program.
+- be enrolled or accepted for enrollment as a regular student working towards a degree in an eligible program.

 - be a U.S. citizen or eligible noncitizen.